hassio-addons/hassio-vagrant/README.md

 install `hassio-vagrant` by simply cloning this repository.
 Consider cloning the repository into a folder within your "home" directory.

+In case you are running this on a Linux system, you'll need to install `nfsd`.
+For example, Ubuntu: `sudo apt-get install nfs-common nfs-kernel-server`.

+Now the installation of this Vagrant machine:

 ```bash
 # Goto your home directory
 cd ~